 We are proud to present our farmers who keep alive a 6000 year old tradition of sowing, growing and harvesting our quinoa.
 The real and only Royal Quinoa comes from the shores of the southern salt lakes at an altitude of over 5000 meter above sea level in Bolivia.

-Our new Designation of Origin (DO) will guarantee that what you buy is the real premium product: Royal Quinoa with its outstanding characteristics including gluten free and 100% organic, thanks to the world class traceability system which is now being tested.
+Our new Designation of Origin (DO) can guarantees that what you buy is the real premium product: Royal Quinoa with its outstanding characteristics gluten free and 100% organic, thanks to a world class traceability system.

 Existing historical evidence indicates that the domestication of quinoa by the peoples of America may have occurred between 3,000 and 5,000 years BCE.

 There is early evidence of its morphology on pottery from the Tiahuanaco culture (Bolivia) depicting a quinoa plant with several panicles along its stem, which would suggest one of the more primitive strains of the plant.